Planning Maps / Areas / Penrith / St Marys

 Does St Marys have a train station?

 Yes - St Marys has 1 train station: St Marys Station.
-The suburb is served by 173 bus stops.
+It is also served by 173 bus stops.

 Do I need a planning report for a St Marys property?